Mysteriza/linkook/README.md

 ## Comparison with Sherlock

-[Sherlock](https://github.com/sherlock-project/sherlock) is a great tool that finds social media accounts based on usernames, and this project (Linkook) was partly inspired by it.But Sherlock has some limitations.
+[Sherlock](https://github.com/sherlock-project/sherlock) is a great tool that finds social media accounts based on usernames, and this project (Linkook) was partly inspired by it.
+But Sherlock has some limitations.

 - Only searches for the same username on each platform.
 - May miss accounts if a user uses different usernames across platforms.